 Enhancing Digital and Entrepreneurship Skills among Girls

-There is a ‘lack of interest among girls to pursue studies information and communication technologies (ICT) and science, technology, engineering and mathematics (STEM)’ which ‘remains a clear problem'.
-This leads to lost social and economic opportunities and risks reinforcing gender inequality’, as indicated by the European Commission in the DEAP communication.
+There is a lack of interest among girls to pursue studies information and communication technologies (ICT) and science, technology, engineering and mathematics (STEM) which remains a clear problem.
+This leads to lost social and economic opportunities and risks reinforcing gender inequality.

 The specific goals we aim to achieve in collaboration with our partners are:

-- Promote positive role models and enhance digital and entrepreneurial skills in girls that help to tackle the gender gap and boost female participation in science, technology and business.
+- Promoting positive role models and enhancing digital and entrepreneurial skills in girls that help to tackle the gender gap and boost female participation in science, technology and business.

-- Inspire female students to consider careers in technology, entrepreneurship and innovation.
+- Inspiring female students to consider careers in technology, entrepreneurship and innovation.

 Related procurement information is available here.